wp-plugins/image-widget/readme.txt

 = 3.0.5 =

-Thank you smurkas, squigie and laurie!!!
-Special thanks to Cameron Clark from http://prolifique.com a.k.a capnhairdo for contributing invaluable javascript debugging skills and throwing together some great code.
+Thank you @smurkas, @squigie and @laurie!!!
+Special thanks to Cameron Clark from http://prolifique.com a.k.a @capnhairdo for contributing invaluable javascript debugging skills and throwing together some great code.

 * PHP4 compatibility
 * Tighter integration with the thickbok uploader attributes including caption, description, alignment, and link